 Outsourcing.
 If you lack the necessary human resources or work with a limited budget, you can choose among onshore, offshore, and nearshore outsourcing options.
 Despite certain nuances, hiring an offshore dedicated team allows saving money, sometimes half of the budget, while focusing on core business processes.

-Other factors that accelerate product development, helping reduce a SaaS cost, may include:
+Other factors helping reduce SaaS software development costs may include:

-The choice of the outsourcing partner may depend on your requirements for the level of expertise, hourly rates, etc.
+The choice of the developers may depend on your requirements for the level of expertise, hourly rates, etc.

 Freelancers are less expensive.
 However, the communication, collaboration, and coordination between distributed team members, as well as the management and oversight, will grow more complicated with every freelancer joining the project.